- Concrete Tools Home

 The purpose of darbying or bull floating concrete is to level ridges and fill voids left by the screeding operation.
 It should also slightly embed the coarse aggregate to make subsequent finishing operations easier.

 Purpose: To level ridges, fill voids, and smooth the surface in preparation for troweling.
 Floats also can be used to work in dry-shake color hardener.
-Unlike trowel finishing, floating won't close the surface, which is important at this stage to permit water to bleed out.
+Unlike finishing with a steel trowel, floating won't close the surface, which is important at this stage to let bleed water out.
 A float also helps bring paste to the surface by pushing down the coarse aggregate.

 Look for magnesium bull floats with top reinforcement ribbing, which adds strength and prevents distortion.